-Shambala has been ‘single-use’ plastic free for the last three years, and it is with the support of our partner Raw Foundation that we have been able to highlight and take a stand on this catastrophic environmental issue.
+Shambala has been ‘single-use’ plastic free for the last four years, and it is with the support of our partner Raw Foundation that we have been able to highlight and take a stand on this catastrophic environmental issue.

 “Every bit of plastic that has ever been made still exists” and plastic marine litter is wreaking havoc with eco-systems and fish stocks as well as impacting on human health and wellbeing.
 At Shambala, Raw Foundation effectively communicate this issue with their marine litter instillation, film screenings and workshop spaces.